 So back to the animals.
 Woburn Animal Series – 4) Zebra was a nice little one next to a fence and Woburn Animal Series – 3) Monkey was under a rock near a hedge.
 Woburn Animal Series – 1) Black Bear was under the roots of a tree.
 It took me a little while to do this one as someone parked up a white van on the road just around the time I arrived and then spent an eternity offloading a couple of dogs before walking off in the direction I was going.
 He wasn’t going quickly and I was in two minds whether to walk past him on the way to Benjamin’s Cache or not.
 I chose not as I didn’t want him to catch me while I was looking underneath the huge lump of concrete which is its home.

 And with that it was time to turn around and start walking back again.
 Woburn Animal Series – 15) Ape was an easy little magnetic on a gate by the side of the road.

-Woburn Animal Series – 14) Rhino was the first “proper” cache of the series – a reasonable sized clip lock box inside a tree.
+Woburn Animal Series – 14) Rhino was the first “proper” cache of the series – a reasonable sized clip lockbox inside a tree.
 It was easy to find but a bit more tricky to walk to than some of the others.
-There is an official footpath across the field there, but it had been harvested and ploughed, so there was nothing you could actually call easy walking.
+There is an official footpath across the field there but the walking was rough.
+The farmer had harvested and ploughed the field already, so it was hard going.
 Good job I had the walking boots on.

 So on to Woburn Animal Series – 12) Bison, which was in a ditch and under a rock.
 A number of people have marked this not found recently, and I seem to remember it took me a while, but mainly because there were a lot of rocks for it to be under.
 I suspect these guys have just missed it.